jadounrahul/kartsnms/doc/Developing/os/Test-Units.md

 # Tests

-Tests ensure LibreNMS works as expected, now and in the future.
+Tests ensure KartsNMS works as expected, now and in the future.
 New OS should provide as much test data as needed and added test data for existing OS is welcome.